kgeidel/msds434-dispatch-predictions/README.md

 - [Step 2: Identify the data set](#identify-the-data-set)
 - Step 3: Construct a functional specification

-## Identify the problem
+## The problem

 Low staffing in emergency services is problematic for many organizations; particularly volunteer fire departments.
-The issue is compounded during high call volume times (i.e. Winter store events.)
-There are a number of strategies for alleviating the complications surrounding personnel shortages such as duty crews.
-In paid departments there is also callbacks and overtime.
-The decision to use these tactics is largely informed by experience (and external information such as weather forecasts.)
+The issue is compounded during high call volume times (i.e. Winter storm events.)
+There are a number of strategies for alleviating the complications surrounding personnel shortages including duty crews and/or key members [i.e. chauffeurs] taking fly cars home with them.
+In paid departments there are also callbacks and overtime.
+The decision to deploy such tactics is largely informed by experience (and external information such as weather forecasts.)

-**dispatch-predictions** aims to use **Machine Learning (ML)** to model the demand for fire & rescue services (calls/incidents) and use the model to predict future call volume.
+**dispatch-predictions** aims to use *Machine Learning (ML)* to model the demand for fire & rescue services (calls/incidents) and use the model to predict future call volume.
 Specifically:

 * When is the next call likely to occur?
 * How many calls are expected in the next 1 hour?
 24 hours?
 48 hours? week?, etc.
 * What factors influence the likely probability of a call occurring?
-* Would the ML model be more reliable if fed raw time-series data? or a pre formulated decision analytics problem (i.e a 'Queue problem') and the ML used to solve?
+* Would the ML model be more reliable if fed raw time-series historical data or if it is used to solve a preformulated decision analytics problem (i.e a Queue problem?)
+* What ML algorithms are best suited for this task?

-## Identify the data set
+## The data set

-* Data consists of incident call log from [Hughsonville Fire Department](www.hfd45.org)
+* Data consists of incident call logs from the [Hughsonville Fire Department](https://www.hfd45.org).
-* Current state of the data is an xls export (1998-01-02 to 2025-01-14)
+* Current state of the data is an xls export (1998-01-02 to 2025-01-14.)
-* Working on programmatic access to the Microsoft SQL Server that hosts it
+* I am working on programmatic access to the Microsoft SQL Server that hosts it.
 * Remainder of initial analysis performed in the form of *Exploratory Data Analysis (EDA)*:

 ```python